LeoMobileDeveloper/ios-developer-tools/README.md

 - [XCode](https://developer.apple.com/xcode/) you will spend most of your time in it
 - [xcodebuild](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html) and [xcrun](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/xcrun.1.html) command line tool to build and archive app
 - [xctool](https://github.com/facebook/xctool) An extension for Apple's xcodebuild that makes it easier to test iOS and macOS apps.
+- [synx](https://github.com/venmo/synx) A command-line tool that reorganizes your Xcode project folder to match your Xcode groups
 - [oclint](http://oclint.org/) Static code analysis tool for improving quality and reducing defects by inspecting C, C++ and Objective-C code and looking for potential problems.
 - [Charles](https://www.charlesproxy.com/) Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.
 - [MacDown](https://www.google.co.jp/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwi3jfrK5qPSAhWJgrwKHSfxDVsQFggeMAA&url=https%3A%2F%2Fmacdown.uranusjr.com%2F&usg=AFQjCNEdagDsGjWdDC4YXotMtxClH9lX_g) open source Markdown editor for macOS